 - Do I have to mention smoking?

 We should all be doing some kind of movement every day to help our lymphatic system move.
 The lymphatic system is responsible for removing toxins from the body but cannot do its job unless we move.
 If nothing else, try to get in some walking time everyday as much as possible.
 Most of us spend time outdoors when the weather is nice, but even in the winter time, try to get some fresh air as much as you can.
-If you have a pellet stove or other heat running constantly, make sure to run a humidifier since the heat can dry out your mucous membranes, which will then make it harder to fight illness.
+If you have a pellet stove or oil heating system running constantly, make sure to run a humidifier since the heat can dry out your mucous membranes, which will make you more susceptible to getting sick.

-It is important to keep in mind that while having a cold is unpleasant, the flu can actually kill you.
+It is important to keep in mind that while having a cold is unpleasant, the flu can be deadly.
 Recovery from the flu takes at least a week, and often longer for people who burn the candle at both ends or have a weak constitution.
 Most illnesses come from viruses and so antibiotics will do nothing except kill your good bacteria and deplete your gut health.
-Over the counter cold medications work by stopping your immune system from doing its job and masking the symptoms that your body is expressing to fight the illness.
-Instead, using home remedies can help your body fight off pathogens and are safe and gentle yet effective.
+Over-the-counter cold medications work by stopping your immune system from doing its job and masking the symptoms that your body is expressing to fight the illness.
+Instead, using home remedies can help your body fight off pathogens in a natural way that will not cause damage to your body long term.

-Regarding vitamins C and D, I’ve written about vitamin D before and I’ll say it again that it is incredibly important for so many functions and is necessary for optimal health.
+Regarding vitamins C and D, I’ve written about vitamin D before and I’ll say it again, that it is incredibly important for so many functions and is necessary for optimal health.
 When I was in my early 20s my level at one point was 11.
 No wonder I was sick all the time and had chronic fatigue.
 Vitamin D levels should be at least 50.
 I started taking 10,000 IUs daily and continued at that dose for a few years, and now I take 5,000 IUs everyday.
-I had my levels checked several years later and it went up to 42, to give you a reference.
+I had my levels checked several years later and it went up to 42, but it took a long time.
 If you can get your levels tested I highly recommend it.
 If you have adequate levels already, you can take 2,000 IUs to maintain them.

 About fevers:

 For an extra boost in the winter to keep the germs at bay, kitchen spices work great.
 Garlic is truly an all-star.
 It was once called poor man’s penicillin and contains anti-bacterial, anti-viral, anti-parasitic, and anti-fungal properties.
 You can suck on a garlic clove once a day as a daily preventative or add it to meals as often as you can.
 Some people even make garlic oil to rub on their feet before bedtime to let the oils sink into their pores.
 In the morning they can taste the garlic!
-Minced garlic can also be added to olive oil and honey and eaten by the spoonful.
+The way to get the most benefit from garlic is to chop or mince it, let it sit for 10 minutes, then consume it as is or mixed with raw honey or olive oil to make it easier on the stomach.
+Letting it sit for 10 minutes activates a compound called allicin, which is responsible for the anti-microbial activity.
+This can also be added to dishes at the last 2 minutes of cooking.

 Other suggestions: